-I would encourage you to educate yourself and to come to your own understanding of reopening in the wake of COVID-19.
-A place to start would be this CDC website.
+Educate yourself; come to your own understanding of COVID-19.
+A place to start would be the CDC:

 2. Wash your hands often & avoid touching your face.

 3. Clean & disinfect.
 We have a team clean & disinfect before every service.

 4. Maintain a distance of 6’ from others.
 We are not marking-off 6’ spots.
 While you are on campus we would ask that you respect one another’s personal space – don’t get too close.